Aditya-ad48/Smart-Waste-Management-System/README.md

 A smart waste segregation system that combines real-time machine learning with IoT-based automation.
 The system classifies waste as **recyclable** or **non-recyclable** using a webcam and a deep learning model (EfficientNet), then operates the appropriate bin via an ESP8266 microcontroller and servo motors.
 Bin levels are monitored using ultrasonic sensors and displayed locally via a **Streamlit web app**.

+🌐 Try the Live App
+🚀 Click here to use the app[https://smart-waste-management-system-a5e2imccyite8zq97s7rur.streamlit.app/]
 ---

 ## 🚀 Features